BeCuriousS/ippg-toolbox/ippgtoolbox/detection/skin/deeplab/README.md

 # Instructions to run deeplab for skin detection

-- The deeplab implementation is not easy to handle at the moment as it is based on the original repository of deeplab: https://github.com/tensorflow/models/tree/master/research/deeplab
+- The deeplab implementation is not easy to use at the moment as it is based on the original repository of deeplab: https://github.com/tensorflow/models/tree/master/research/deeplab

 ## Steps to use this repository with your dataset